fcrepo4-labs/fcrepo-api-x/README.md

 API-X is distributed as OSGi bundles and provides Karaf feature descriptors, making it easy to deploy in a Karaf container.
 There are several ways to install these features, please refer to the [karaf provisioning documentation](https://karaf.apache.org/manual/latest/#_provisioning) for more information.

 ### Manual installation in Karaf
-To do this, first, add the `toolbox-features` repository:
+To do this, first, add the `fcrepo-api-x-karaf` repository in the Karaf console:

     $ feature:repo-add mvn:org.fcrepo.apix/fcrepo-apix-karaf/LATEST/xml/features